 If a friend of yours does submit an internal request to review your case, make sure to follow up on it quite frequently.
 Even in their internal system things sometimes get lost purely of the sheer volume of help requests that get submitted to Instagram and Facebook daily.

-As I mentioned earlier, you only have two weeks at the most to recover your hacked and deleted Instagram account so it’s up to you to follow up on it on a daily basis.
+As I mentioned earlier, you only have two weeks to recover your hacked and deleted Instagram account, so it’s up to you to follow up on it daily.

 Report The Hack Through Facebook Ads Chat

-For business account owners one of the quickest ways to get in touch with a REAL PERSON (yes people – real breathing, walking and taking human being) is through the Facebook Ads Chat option.
+For business account owners one of the quickest ways to get in touch with a REAL PERSON (yes people – real breathing, walking, and taking human beings) is through the Facebook Ads Chat option.